 1. CLEAN YOUR SCALP

 I’m not talking about co-washing.
 When it comes to maintaining or establishing a healthy scalp, shampooing your scalp is important.
 When your scalp begins to itch more than usual or you have lots of flakes in your hair, that’s a typical sign that you need to clean your scalp.
 I recommend using shampoos that are sulfate free.
 Some natural, safe alternatives to shampooing are using Soap Nuts which have been used as a more gentle way to clean hair for centuries in India.
 African Black Soap is another alternative to using your traditional shampoo.
-I love this one because it adds so many awesome benefits to your scalp because of its anti-fungal and anti- bacterial properties.
+I love this one because it adds so many awesome benefits to your scalp because of its anti-fungal and anti-bacterial properties.
 So those of you suffering from dandruff and itching would do well with this stuff.

-For some of us, we try to steer clear for adding extra oils to our hair.
+For some of us, we try to steer clear of adding extra oils to our hair.
 But there are oils that are actually amazing for scalp health!
-Oils like sweet almond oil, jojoba oil, grapeseed oil, coconut oil, and neem oil are all light weight oils that won't disturb your natural production of oil on your scalp.
+Oils like sweet almond oil, jojoba oil, grapeseed oil, coconut oil, and neem oil are all lightweight oils that won’t disturb your natural production of oil on your scalp.
 These oils also have anti-bacterial, anti-fungal, and anti-inflammatory properties that will aid in conditions like scalp psoriasis, eczema, dandruff, dryness, or itching.
-It's important to use oils like these on our scalp at least 3 times a week to prevent dryness in our scalp and hair.
+It’s important to use oils like these on our scalp at least 3 times a week to prevent dryness in our scalp and hair.